 Welcome to the Centre for the Just City

-Manifesto for the Just City / Summer School 2027 — Applications open in November 2026 / Spatial Justice: The Basics — Routledge 2026 / Envisioning Spatial Justice —Jap Sam Books 2025 / Centre at TU Delft — Faculty of Architecture & the Built Environment / Manifesto for the Just City, Vol. 4 — Call open / Summer School 2026 — Applications now open / Spatial Justice: The Basics — Routledge 2026 / Position paper to the World Urban Forum 2026 Envisioning Spatial Justice —Jap Sam Books 2025 / Centre at TU Delft — Faculty of Architecture & the Built Environment /
+Manifesto for the Just City, Vol. 4 — Call open / Summer School 2026 — Applications now open / Spatial Justice: The Basics — Routledge 2026 / Position paper to the World Urban Forum 2026 / Centre at TU Delft — Faculty of Architecture & the Built Environment / Manifesto for the Just City, Vol. 4 — Call open / Summer School 2026 — Applications now open / Spatial Justice: The Basics — Routledge 2026 / Position paper to the World Urban Forum 2026 / Centre at TU Delft — Faculty of Architecture & the Built Environment /

 Centre for the Just City — TU Delft